trasa/dummy-game-service/README.md

-# Wallet-Service
+# Dummy Game Service

-Simple web service for storing and retrieving currency values.
+Simple web service for ... well, nothing, actually.

-Note that this doesn't actually do anything yet; I just needed some static websites to make requests against to test some other stuff.
+This is put together to handle incoming webhook requests from other services.
+It basically just receives the request and responds 200 OK.
+Or maybe an error, if that's what you configured it to do.

+Other than logging everything to the console, that's about it.